Bryan-Corn/School_District_Analysis/README.md

 Software: Python v3.7.11, Anaconda v4.12.0, Pandas

 ## Deliverables
-Maria has asked for the following deliverables for the school district analysis:
+Maria has asked for the following deliverables for the school district analysis and the deliverable is shown under each section of requests:
 ```
 - A high-level snapshot of the district's key metrics, presented in a table format:
   • Total number of students